-- GIV.7 The student will demonstrate increased understanding of the connections between content studied in German class and content studied in other subject areas. - 1.
-Discuss and evaluate examples of the German language and German-speaking culture(s) found in other subject areas such as global challenges, advancement of technology, and diversity issues. - 2.
-Compare and contrast topics studied in other subject areas and those studied in German class, such as personal and public identities and contemporary life. - 3.
-Use authentic German-language resources to analyze knowledge related to other subject areas.
+- SIV.7 The student will use Spanish to demonstrate increased understanding of the connections between content studied in the Spanish class and content studied in other subject areas. - 1.
+Discuss and evaluate examples of the Spanish language and Spanish-speaking culture(s) found in other subject areas. - 2.
+Compare and contrast topics discussed in other subject areas and those discussed in Spanish class, such as notable authors, artist political systems, and historical events. - 3.
+Use authentic resources to support knowledge related to other subject areas.

-- GIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of German. - 1.
-Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in German-speaking countries and regions and in the United States. - 2.
-Compare linguistic elements of German and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these relationships. - GIV.9 The student will identify and discuss in level-appropriate German aspects of cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
-Evaluate the role of culture in the development of relationships between the United States and German-speaking countries and regions.

-- 2. Explain how members of German-speaking culture(s) perceive the United States. - 3.
-Examine local, regional, and national differences in the cultures of Germanspeaking countries and regions and their own.
+- SIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of the Spanish language. - 1.
+Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in Spanish-speaking countries and regions and in the United States. - 2.
+Compare linguistic elements of Spanish and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these relationships, such as hacer + present tense and pretérito vs. imperfecto. - 3.
+Compare linguistic elements of Spanish and English, and understand how each language uses different grammatical structures to express these elements. - SIV.9 The student will recognize and discuss aspects of cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
+Analyze the role of culture in the development of relationships between the United States and Spanish-speaking countries and regions. - 2.
+Illustrate how members of Spanish-speaking cultures perceive the United States. - 3.
+Examine local, regional, and national differences in the cultures of Spanish-speaking countries and regions and those of the United States.